gerritdevriese/kzones/README.md

 - Select the filter mode, either **Include** or **Exclude**.
 - Add window classes to the list seperated by a newline.

-You can enable debug mode to see the window class of the active window.
+You can enable the debug overlay to see the window class of the active window.

 ### Advanced